Dynamical Symmetry Indicators for Floquet Crystals: More Details on the 1+1D Inversion-invariant Example

 The eigenspectrum of the unitary $U(k,t)$ is important for our later discussion.
 Diagonalizing $U(k,t)$ results in two eigenvalues $\exp[-\ii \phi_{m,k}(t)]$ with $m=1,2$, and the real phase $\phi_{m,k}(t)$ is known as the phase band~\cite{Nathan2015TopoSingClas} of $U(k,t)$, which by definition has a $2\pi$ ambiguity.
 Thereby, we can always fix the phase bands in a time-independent $2\pi$ range: $\phi_{m,k}(t)\in [\Phi_k,\Phi_k+2\pi)$, where $[\Phi_k,\Phi_k+2\pi)$ is called the phase Brillouin zone (PBZ) and we call $\Phi_k$ the PBZ lower bound.
 In this work, we restrict the PBZ to be time-independent, which is different from the time-dependent PBZ in \refcite{Nathan2015TopoSingClas}.
 In particular, the quasi-energy bands $\E_{m,k}$, also known as the Floquet bands, are derived from the phase bands at the end of a driving period

-We plot the quasi-energy spectrum for $U(k,t)$ in \figref{fig:1+1D_inver_exp}(a), where the PBZ lower bound is chosen as $\Phi_k=-\pi$.
+We plot the quasi-energy spectrum for $U(k,t)$ in {\figOneDExp}(a), where the PBZ lower bound is chosen as $\Phi_k=-\pi$.
 The band index $m$ is assigned to the two quasi-energy bands within the PBZ always following an ascending order: $\E_{1,k}< \E_{2,k}$.
 The quasi-energy bands are separated by two quasi-energy gaps in the PBZ, which are essential for defining topological equivalence for Floquet crystals~\cite{Nathan2015TopoSingClas}.

 The parameter values in \eqnref{eq:1+1D_P_para_val} give us one specific Floquet system; if we change the parameter values or even add more symmetry-preserving terms to the two-band Hamiltonian, we would get a different $\G$-invariant Floquet system with a new time-evolution operator $\hat{U}'(t)$ and a new time-evolution matrix $U'(k,t)$.
 Throughout this section, two Floquet systems are considered to be topologically equivalent if and only if (iff) they are connected by a continuous deformation that preserves the symmetry group $\G$ and both quasi-energy gaps.